LinHeMa/congress-budget-watch-platform/PRPs/add-budget-components.md

 Each component should include:

-- TypeScript interfaces with JSDoc comments
+- TypeScript types with JSDoc comments
 - Usage examples in component files
 - Props documentation with default values
 - Accessibility considerations